IdanLib/ObsidianFastForwardLinkPlugin/README.md

 # FastForwardLink

-Fast-forward from one or more notes to a single target note with ease.
-Create custom link abbreviations (like `ps` > `photoshop`) to type faster, create conceptual connections between terms, navigate between notes quicker, and keep your vault organized.
+Fast-forward from multiple links to a single target note.

 ## Introduction

-FastForwardLink lets you redirect multiple links to a single note, creating a seamless and organized navigation experience.
-You can Obsidian links that are effectively synonymous.
+FastForwardLink helps you write faster, keep your notes interconnected, and reduce navigation friction in your vault.
+This plugin allows you to set multiple links to open a single target note, effectively creating synonymous links.
+Use custom link abbreviations to type faster, establish conceptual connections between terms, navigate between notes quicker, and keep your vault organized.

-For example, including `[[ps]]` in a note would create or navigate to note called `ps`.
-With FastForwardLink, it would automatically forward you to the to real target note, titled `photoshop` (or anything else you've defined as the target note).
+For example, when discussing photo editing software, `ps` is often shorthand for `photoshop`.
+Without FastForwardLink, the link `[[ps]]` would navigate to a note titled `ps`.
+But with FastForwardLink, the `[[ps]]` link forwards you directly to your target note `photoshop` (or any other specified note).

-Common cases include:
+Here are some examples of how you might set up FastForwardLink:

 -   `ps` > `photoshop`
 -   `js` > `javascript`